HomeDev GuideRecipesAPI Reference

 2. Remove the stub class and delete the content type from the Admin UI once no content instances remain.

-If neither of the previous options is viable, a database administrator can remove the orphaned content type record directly from the tblContentType table.
-Perform this operation only in a non-production environment first, and always take a full database backup before proceeding.
+For advanced scenarios where neither option is viable, a database administrator can remove the orphaned content type record directly from the tblContentType table.

 Typed content references